Jagatveer/generalized/lambda-functions/share-ami-with-multiple-accounts/README.md

 From individual Account
 - Create an S3 Bucket and copy the content of this repository in the root of the bucket.
 - Deploy `lambda_template.yaml` with the *developers* option and make sure to enter the account number `907720735728`.
-- After deployment tag any AMI of the SAME region with `SHARED = true`.
+- After deployment tag any AMI of the SAME region `us-west-1` with `SHARED = true`. -> this means that any AMI to be shared needs to be on us-west-1
 - Every night the images will be shared with the master account where they will be shared with the rest of Lumina's team.

 From Master Account